 Cancer is a disease that results from inappropriate cell division induced by hyperproliferation.
 In many cases, the development of cancer is associated with genes or signaling pathways important for patterning during embryogenesis.

 We investigate the role of the Hedgehog/Patched (Hh/Ptch) signaling cascade in the development of solid tumors.
-The focus is on tumors caused by mutations in Ptch, such as medulloblastoma, rhabdomyosarcoma and basal cell carcinoma.
+The focus is on rhabdomyosarcoma and basal cell carcinoma.
+In addition, we are investigating the role of Hh/Ptch signaling in cutaneous squamous cell carcinoma and adenoma of the pituitary gland.

 The first aim is the discovery of molecular and cellular events that trigger the initiation of Ptch associated tumors.
-The second aim is to elucidate the function of Hh/Ptch signaling during tumor progression.
-The current focus is on the interaction between Hh/Ptch and Wnt signaling during formation, progression and regression of basal cell carcinoma.
-In addition, we are investigating the role of Hh/Ptch signalling in myeloid or T cells during tumorigenesis.
-The third goal is the identification of drugs that target solid tumors caused by mutations in Ptch.
-Currently we are analyzing the anti-tumoral effects of the cytostatic drug doxorubicin and of Vitamin D3 derivatives.
+The second aim is to elucidate the function of Hh signaling during tumor progression.
+The current focus is on the interaction between Hh/Ptch and Wnt signaling, and on Hh/Ptch and Ras signaling during formation and progression of basal cell carcinoma and rhabdomyosarcoma.
+The third goal is the identification of drugs that target Hh/Ptch-associated solid tumors.
+Currently we are analyzing the anti-tumoral effects of several Hh inhibitors in combination with drugs targeting the Ras/Mek/Erk and PI3K/Akt/mTor signaling cascades.
 To test the anti-tumor activity of the drugs we use tumor-bearing Ptch mutant mice.